This protocol provides information for efficient injection of protein into different compartments using the FluidFM technology.

 Make sure that all solutions (buffers and cell media) have been filtered through a 0.2µm pore before starting the experiment.

 Proteins can crystallize or aggregate in the probe.
-This can lead to the clogging of the FluidFM nanosyringe during the filling step.
-To avoid such problems, it is strongly recommended to not use protein solutions at high concentration, as well as filtering the resulting supernatant before the loading into the FluidFM nanosyringe (using for example, centrifuge filters Ultrafree-MC-VV, Millipore).
+This can lead to the clogging of the FluidFM Nanosyringe during the filling step.
+To avoid such problems, it is strongly recommended to not use protein solutions at high concentration, as well as to filter the resulting supernatant before loading into the FluidFM Nanosyringe (using for example, centrifuge filters Ultrafree-MC-VV, Millipore).
 When possible, use a protein solution without glycerol.

 Dispense 1µl of the protein solution into the probe reservoir according to the probe preparation protocol.
-In order to avoid the drying of the solution into the probe, it is strongly recommended to load the probe on the FluidFM BIO Series system as fast as possible after this step.
+In order to avoid the drying of the solution into the probe, it is strongly recommended to load the probe on the FluidFM OMNIUM system as fast as possible after this step.